 Get nature positive

-Inspired by steps that some agricultural companies and small-holder farmers are already taking, we’ve compiled suggested actions to help you on your journey to getting nature positive.
+Inspired by steps that some farmers and other land managers are already taking, we’ve compiled suggested actions to help you on your nature positive journey.

 [vii] Lord Gardiner of Kimble https://questions-statements.parliament.uk/written-questions/detail/2018-05-03/HL7555